hl7au/au-fhir-erequesting/input/pagecontent/index.md

 **AU eRequesting Server**

-A system accepts that accepts diagnostic service requests and makes diagnostic service requests accessible.
+A system that accepts diagnostic service requests and makes diagnostic service requests accessible.

 ### How to read this guide